15. Judicial Branch Salary Information

 D. Salary Adjustments Within Grade

 A supervisor may request an in-grade salary adjustment for an employee in exceptional circumstances.
-Requests shall be reviewed by Personnel Management before being submitted for approval by both the Court Administrator and Probation Administrator.
+Requests shall be reviewed by Human Resources before being submitted for approval by the State Court Administrator or Probation Administrator.

 In-grade adjustments shall not be treated like merit increases.
 Reasons for such requests may include the following: